The challenge: dealing with data deluge

 Data Reduction and Analysis

-The final stage is designed to deliver exploitable data products and provide the means to process and analyze them.
-This is supported by a network of data centers, both local and international, ensuring efficient data distribution and analysis.
+The final stage is designed to deliver actionable data products and provide the means to process and analyze them.
+This is supported by a network of data centers, both locally and internationally, ensuring efficient data distribution and analysis.

 News and events